precisely/rapids/doc/architecture.md

   D. Continuations which save new stack frames to the stack at runtime

-  E. A stack composed of stack frames, each of which contains the address of a continuation, a map of lexical bindings, and an optional result-key
+  E. A stack composed of stack frames, each of which contains the address of a continuation, a map of lexical bindings, and an optional data-key

   F. A main loop function which continuously pops stack frames and evaluates continuations until a `Suspend` signal is received.